 If you don’t have an online account, create one today.
 All you need is a valid email address.
-Log in or register for MyAccount and select “Register for a Payment Plan”.
+Log in or register for MyAccount and select “Manage payment plan”.

 Hydro Ottawa does not accept payments in person.
 We do, however, offer many other options to allow you to make simple, on-time payments.

 If your account is at risk of disconnection, please submit your payment at a financial institution, and forward the receipt (proof of payment) by email to [email protected].

 Hydro Ottawa offers automated payment plans where the amount due is automatically withdrawn from your bank account on the due date.
 While credit card payments are an accepted payment method, they are a one-time payment option at this time.

 Hydro Ottawa offers many different options to allow you to make simple, on-time payments.
 Choose the method that’s most convenient for you.